 Why Do Auditors Fail to Report Material Weaknesses in Internal Controls?
 Evidence from the PCAOB Data

 68 Pages Posted: 18 Sep 2016 Last revised: 5 May 2020

 Date Written: October 1, 2019

-This paper investigates why material weaknesses in internal controls are often not reported in audited financial statements issued before restatements.
-To address this question, we analyze Public Company Accounting Oversight Board (PCAOB) proprietary data on audit clients’ internal control deficiencies (both material weaknesses and less-severe deficiencies) and PCAOB-inspector-documented deficiencies in the audits of internal controls.
-We find that the auditor’s failure to identify the relevant internal controls to evaluate is a significant, yet overlooked explanation.
-Exploratory analyses suggest that factors linked to auditor incentives and competence explain undetected internal control weaknesses.
+In this paper we investigate why auditors fail to report material weaknesses in internal controls (ICMWs) in advance of misstated audited financial statements.
+To address this question, we analyze Public Company Accounting Oversight Board (PCAOB) proprietary data on audit clients’ internal control deficiencies (both material weaknesses and less-severe deficiencies) and deficiencies in the audits of internal controls documented by PCAOB inspectors.
+We find evidence using both audit and control deficiencies that detection failure is a significant yet overlooked explanation for unreported ICMWs.
+Exploratory analyses suggest that factors linked to auditor incentives and expertise explain undetected internal control weaknesses.
 Collectively, our results suggest that academics, as well as regulators and practitioners, should consider detection as an important reason why misstated financial statements are not preceded by ICMW disclosures.

 Keywords: Internal Controls, Auditing, Material Weakness, Restatements, Audit Deficiencies, Detection Failure, Disclosure Failure

 JEL Classification: M40, M41, M42, M48, M12